Malika

 If you could travel back in time to your first year at UBC, what is one thing you would do differently?

 Where is home for you?
-Bangkok, Thailand
+Dubai, UAE

 What three adjectives best describe you?